Italian L3/33 Light Tank

 The tiny roadwheels are a pain to paint.
 This is not really a fault of the kit, but the ready-assembled suspension doesn't help.

 S-model gives us a tiny decal sheet.
 The Italian "colored bar" system is well-known, but I am at a loss how to use the numerals.
 They are on a single carrier film, by the way, while the bars are on individual carriers.
 The decals look thickish on the sheet, reminding me of Hasegawa decals, but once applied they seem to have "normal" thickness.
 What can't be seen on the sheet is the white between the bars.
 Once applied it becomes visible, and you discover that the white is slightly out of register with respect to the red, and that the edges are somewhat ragged.
-(Without applying the blue bars, I can't tell if they suffer from the same defect.)
+(Without actually applying the blue bars, I can't tell if they suffer from the same defect.)
 My references show that (at least some of) the vehicles carried the bar-markings in four locations, while S-model gives you only three.
-Also note that you cannot build the two vehicles in the kit in markings of the same unit, due to the lack of sufficient decals.
+Also note that you cannot build the two vehicles inside this box in markings of the same unit, due to the lack of sufficient decals.

-Note that, if you don't want to simulate the lenses of the headlights, that you can always "cover" them with a canvas cover that only left a small slit.
+Note that, if you don't want to simulate the lenses of the headlights, you can always "cover" them with a canvas cover that only left a small slit.

 sample provided by the Hobby